GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/intro.rst

 ====================
 The astrodata package has a few dependencies, ``astropy``, ``numpy`` and others.
-  The best way to get everything you need is to install Anaconda, and the ``stsci`` and ``gemini`` stack from the AstroConda channel.
+  The best way to get everything you need is to install Anaconda, and the ``gemini`` stack from the AstroConda channel.

-Astrodata itself is part of ``gemini_python``.
+Astrodata itself is part of ``DRAGONS``.
 It is available from the repository, as tar file, or as a conda package.
 The bare ``astrodata`` package does not do much by itself, it needs a companion instrument definitions package.
-For Gemini, this is ``gemini_instruments``, also included in ``gemini_python``.
+For Gemini, this is ``gemini_instruments``, also included in ``DRAGONS``.

 Installing Anaconda and stacks from AstroConda
 ----------------------------------------------
-This is required whether you are installing ``gemini_python`` from the repository, the tar file or the conda package.
+This is required whether you are installing ``DRAGONS`` from the repository, the tar file or the conda package.

 #.
 Install Anaconda.
     Go to https://www.continnum.io/downloads and install the latest 64-bit Anaconda, Python 2.7 or 3.x, it does not matter for the root installation.
     Since the Python world is moving away from 2.7, choosing 3.x is probably better.
-The gemini_python software has not been fully tested under 3.x, so later we will set up an environment with 2.7.
-It is expected that gemini_python will be confirmed Python 3 compatible in 2018.
+The DRAGONS software has been tested under both 2.7 and 3.x.

 #.
 Open a bash session.
     Anaconda requires bash.
 If you are not familiar with bash, note that the